MA HistoryFind a programme

 You begin with a series of core and optional units.
 All students take Academic Research and Writing and Approaches to History - core MA units that enable you to develop critical research skills and approaches that underlie the later assessments.

-You also choose a further unit from a wide range of Lecture Response Units (interactive units which combine seminar and lecture elements) on subjects that span the period from 1000 to the present.
-Alternatively, in place of the LRU you may instead elect the specialist skills unit Research Skills for Medievalists which provides training in Palaeography and Manuscript Studies:
+You also choose a further unit from a wide range of Lecture Response Units (interactive units that combine seminar and lecture elements) on subjects that span the period from 1000 to the present.
+Alternatively, in place of the LRU you may choose the specialist skills unit Research Skills for Medievalists, which provides training in palaeography and manuscript studies.